ovicon/CleanArhitectureWithAndroidAndSpringBoot/README.md

 # CleanArhitectureWIthAndroidAndSpringBoot
-Full stack implementation, based on clean architecture, with Android client and Spring Boot backend.
+Full stack system, based on clean architecture, with Android client and Spring Boot backend.

 The problem
 -------